yvonnendutaw/markdown-files-blog/content/posts/second.md

 # second Markdown blog
 title: FIBONACCI
+description: The Fibonacci Sequence is the series of numbers.The next number is found by adding up the two numbers before it.
+Lorem ipsum jkjds jhdjhf hjdsj ihudaw iuids segfise ojdsouf ihdfisi.
 date: 2016-05-29

 # **Famous Fibonacci**

-There are anumber of ways to implement the fibonacci sequence in python.
+There are a number of ways to implement the fibonacci sequence in python.

 I'll however look at three today.